denniesia/beaunity/docs/project_structure/interaction_app.md

     ).exists()
 ````

-*total_likes(obj)* - Returns the total number of likes for the given object.
+`total_likes()` - Returns the total number of likes for the given object.
 Helpful for displaying like counters next to
 posts, events, or challenges.

 ````python